rubymonolith/restomatic/README.md

 ## Concepts

-Resourcefully makes it easy to build RESTful Rails applications that follow the CRUD controller pattern and shallow routes.
+Oxidizer makes it easy to build RESTful Rails applications that follow the CRUD controller pattern and shallow routes.

 ## Controller types